 Educating the nation on what the body needs to function effectively, and how to prepare simple, healthy, and realistic meals will make a huge impact in the number of diet and obesity-related health issues within the UK.
 Not to mention the 33,000 premature deaths linked to being overweight.

 Our Obesity & Diabetes Specialist course will equip you with the tools required to plan and monitor effective programmes for the overweight and obese.
-Plus, our Weight Management Certification will equip you with the tools required to plan and monitor nutrition programmes covering the nutritional basis of healthy eating, the physiology and psychology of dieting and educating individuals on the analysis of food labels, you’ll have the professional qualification to provide advice to those ready to manage their weight for a longer and healthier life.
+Plus, our Weight Management Certification will equip you with the tools required to plan and monitor nutrition programmes covering the nutritional basis of healthy eating, the physiology and psychology of dieting and educating individuals on the analysis of food labels, you’ll have the professional qualification to provide advice to those ready to manage their weight for longer and healthier life.

 If you’re ready to help tackle obesity and diet-related illnesses, speak to the Focus team about our Nutrition and Weight Management or Obesity Specialist course, and get yourself prepared to shape the nation!